 These difficulties contribute to employment gaps and underemployment within military families, which can lead to additional stress and financial strain that could also impact military spouses’ health and well-being, as well as service members’ military readiness.

 In recent years, most states have passed laws creating streamlined license recognition options for military spouses.
 The U.S. Department of Labor has created resources to help military spouses, organizations that support military spouses, and state agencies and licensing boards understand and take advantage of these laws.

 Resources for Military Spouses, American Job Center Staff, and Organizations that Support Spouses

-The Women's Bureau at the U.S. Department of Labor provides assistance to support employment opportunities for military spouses.
-To help you better communicate about this important issue, we have created Meeting in a Box.
-The Meeting in a Box is a communication resource that includes a presentation slide deck with notes, a fact sheet, and talking points.
+The Meeting in a Box is a communication resource developed by the Women’s Bureau that includes a presentation slide deck with notes, a fact sheet, and talking points.
 The resource provides information to use in meetings, speeches, or incorporate important messages in a presentation.
-These tools can be used as stand-alone pieces, or in combination, depending on the audience and setting.